nathanday/Intonation/README.md

-tones, sine waves, whose frequencies are integer multiples of the fundamental frequency, this is related it how our ear interpret sound and why we like harmony in music, so one way to choose notes to use all ratio from the Harmonic Harmonic series up to arbitrary point, at the 8 harmonic we have a [Dominant seventh chord](https://en.wikipedia.org/wiki/Dominant_seventh_chord#Harmonic_seventh).
+tones, sine waves, whose frequencies are integer multiples of the fundamental frequency, this is related it how our ear interpret sound and why we like harmony in music, so one way to choose notes to use all ratio from the Harmonic Harmonic series up to arbitrary point, up to the 8 harmonic we have a [Dominant seventh chord](https://en.wikipedia.org/wiki/Dominant_seventh_chord#Harmonic_seventh).

 Reference [Harmonic series (music)](https://en.wikipedia.org/wiki/Harmonic_series_(music))